wpeventmanager/wp-event-manager/readme.txt

 Fix - Event Venue dashboard notification issue.
 Fix - Translation issue with elementor addon
 Fix - WP.org security related issue.
-Fix - Issue with the radius filter.
+Fix - Issue with the radius filter for events.
 Fix - Issue related to the event venue and organizer from on post an event page.
-Fix - Translation related issue.
+Fix - Event translation related issue.
 Fix - Issue related to the event start date display format.
 Fix - Event Venue and Organizer page related issue.
-Fix - Issue related to the Filter bar in the Event dashboard.
+Fix - Issue related to the event Filter bar in the Event dashboard.
 Fix - Issue related to the event venue and event organizer details in the event dashboard.
 Fix - Issue related to the selected date in event listing with Elementor.
 Fix - Typing issues in the templates and event listing content.